What is noise sensitivity anxiety and what can you do to reduce it?

 Key takeaways

 Do loud environments often make you feel panicked or overwhelmed?
 Well, you’re not alone.
-Noise sensitivity anxiety is a common issue, and while different people experience it to varying degrees, it can be difficult to deal with for anyone.
+Noise anxiety is a common issue, and while different people experience it to varying degrees, it can be difficult to deal with for anyone.

 For some people, anxiety can be triggered by unexpected noises such as fireworks, backfiring cars, or sudden shouting.
 For others, simple everyday sounds such as chewing, music, and coughing can cause significant distress.
 At the more extreme end of the scale, noise sensitivity issues can have a big impact on people’s lives, leading them to avoid certain situations and become socially isolated.

-Common types of noise-related sensitivity and anxiety
+Common types of sound sensitivity and anxiety

 There are several types of sensitivity and anxiety caused by loud and distressing noises, some of which have overlapping symptoms.
 Some of the most common include: